-A student intending to enroll in a state college (i.e., Long Beach State, San Diego State, C.S.U.N., etc.) must be a graduate of a California high school and have a grade point average and total score on the Scholastic Aptitude Test (SAT) or ACT which places him or her among the upper 1/3 of California high school graduates.
+A student intending to enroll in a state college (i.e., Long Beach State, San Diego State, C.S.U.N., etc.) must be a graduate of a California high school and have a GPA and total score on the SAT or ACT that places him or her among the upper 1/3 of California high school graduates.
 Students must have completed a minimum of 15 units of high school work during grades 9 through 12.
 Specific course requirements are listed below.

-a.
-History/Social Science - 4 semesters.
-Includes one year of U.S. History and 1 semester of U.S. Government

-- b.
-English 8 semesters.
-Must be approved college prep courses - c.
-Mathematics 6 semesters, 8 recommended: Algebra I, Geometry, and Algebra II, etc. - d.
-Laboratory Science 4 semesters.
-One year biological and one year physical (Biology and Chemistry, for example) - e.
-Foreign Language 4 semesters.
-2 years of the same language - f.
-Visual and Performing Arts 2 semesters.
-Must be approved college prep courses - g.
-Electives 2 semesters Must be approved college prep courses (see UC requirement)
+- A. History/Social Science 4 semesters; Includes one year of U.S. History and 1 semester of U.S. Government - B. English 8 semesters; Must be approved college prep courses - C. Mathematics 6 semesters, 8 recommended; Algebra I, Geometry, and Algebra II, etc. - D. Laboratory Science 4 semesters; One year biological and one year physical (Biology and Chemistry, for example) - E. Foreign Language 4 semesters; 2 years of the same language - F. Visual and Performing Arts 2 semesters; Must be approved college prep courses - G. Electives 2 semesters; Must be approved college prep courses (see UC requirement)